|

 Situated in a traditional building,

-donated to the Municipality of Skopelos by the Nickolaides family, the
+donated to the Municipality of Skopelos by the Nickolaides family, the Museum

-Folklore Museum is exhibiting some of the finest handiwork made during the
+of Folk Art is exhibiting some of the finest handiwork made during the

 latter part of the 19th and through most of the 20th centuries.